-Here at Cycle Sprog HQ we’ve been sent a 20″ wheeled Specialized Jett 20 to review, but before we send it out to our young tester to put through it’s paces here’s our first impressions on the bike and the new tech provided by Specialized.
+Here at Cycle Sprog HQ we’ve been sent a 20″ wheeled Specialized Jett 20 to review, but before we sent it out to our young tester to put through it’s paces we wrote our first impressions on the bike and the new tech provided by Specialized.

 Sponsored content: Specialized have paid us to write this content, however all opinions of the bike are our own.